 Has your employer failed to pay you minimum wage or overtime or failed to give you meal breaks?
 If so, you may be able to recover unpaid wages and other compensation from your employer.
 Below, we explain common wage violations in Oregon, how to calculate your unpaid wages, and how to pursue your wage claim.

-Oregon's minimum wage is higher than current federal minimum wage of $7.25, so employers must pay the state minimum wage.
-For the current minimum wage in Oregon, see our article on Oregon wage and hour laws.
+Oregon's minimum wage is higher than current federal minimum wage of $7.25, so employers must pay the higher state minimum wage.
+In the Portland metro area, the minimum wage is higher than the statewide wage, so Portland employers must pay more.

 If you didn’t receive the minimum wage, you can collect unpaid wages from your employer.
 To calculate the amount due, take the difference between your hourly rate and the minimum wage.
 Then, multiply that amount by the number of hours worked.
 For example, if your employer paid you $2 less than the minimum wage for 40 hours of work, you would be entitled to an extra $80 per week.

 Consistent with federal law, Oregon employers must pay employees time-and-a-half when they work more than 40 hours in a work week.
 (Exempt employees are not entitled to overtime pay.
 To learn more, see our article on which employees are exempt from overtime.)